doo/scanbot-barcode-scanner-sdk-example-android/README.md

 ## What is the Scanbot Barcode Scanner SDK?

 The Scanbot [Barcode Scanner SDK](https://scanbot.io/barcode-scanner-sdk/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites) is a simple and intuitive SDK that allows you to turn Android devices into fast and reliable barcode scanners.

+The SDK utilizes your device's camera, which can be freely switched.
+You can also apply various filters to narrow down the results by barcode type or content, with regex pattern support to ensure you only capture the specific barcodes relevant to your application.

 It operates entirely offline on the user's device and takes only 0.04 seconds to scan barcodes.
 Scans are accurate even under challenging conditions, including damaged, small, or distant barcodes and low-light environments.